rweigel/stats/python.md

 # [0.
 0. 0.
 0.]]
 ```

-<code>ones</code> creates an array of a given size with all elements set to 1.
+`ones` creates an array of a given size with all elements set to 1.

 ```Python
 import numpy as np